ben-spector-cc/intermediate-react-rtl/lesson/narrative_and_checkpoints/narrative-and-checkpoints-template.md

 ### Narrative:

 Good job!
-We can now use RTL to test our React components.
+We can now use React Testing Library (RTL) to test our React components.
 Let's quickly review what we've learned so far:

-- React testing library allows us to test react components by mimicking real user interactions.
+- React Testing Library allows us to test React components by mimicking real user interactions.
-- In order to make your component available in the unit test, you have to use the `render()` function.
-You can check to see the availabity of your component by using the `screen.debug()` method. `screen` is a speciall object that can be thought as a representation of the browser window.
+- In order to make your component available in the unit test, we have to use the `render()` function.
+We can check to see the available components in our rendered DOM by using the `screen.debug()` method. `screen` is a special object that can be thought of as a representation of the browser window.
-- RTL has built in query methods (`.getByX`,`.findByX`,`.queryByX`) that allows you to extract the DOM nodes from your components.
-You can use these query nodes by using the `screen` object e.g. `screen.getByX`
+- RTL has built in query methods (`.getByX`,`.findByX`,`.queryByX`) that allows us to extract the DOM nodes from your components.
+We can use these query methods by using the `screen` object e.g. `screen.getByText()`
-- You can test the behaviour of these extracted nodes by using the jest matchers provided by the `@testing-library/jest-dom` library.
-E.g. `expect().toBeChecked`.
+- We can test the behaviour of these extracted nodes by using the jest matchers provided by the `@testing-library/jest-dom` library.
+E.g. `expect().toBeChecked()`.
-- You can mimic user interaction by using methods provided by the `testing-library/user-event` library.
+- We can mimic user interaction by using methods provided by the `testing-library/user-event` library.
 An example method is `userEvent.click()`.
 - Besides `.findByX`, RTL has the async methods `waitFor()` and `waitForElementToBeRemoved()` to test asynchronous components.
 - Components that make API calls can be tested by using jest to mock an API call.